 The 182-mile stretch of I-95 that runs through North Carolina is crucial for the movement of people and goods across the state and along the entire eastern seaboard.
-The highway also serves as a hurricane evacuation route.
-The busiest section is near the I-40 junction in Benson, with 64,000 vehicles a day using I-95, as of 2018.
+The highway also serves as a hurricane evacuation route and provides better access for two of the state’s military installations.
+More than 50,000 vehicles a day travel on I-95.

 The proposed widening and improvements would include the entire length of I-95 in North Carolina, widening the interstate to meet traffic demands and making other upgrades to bring it up to modern standards.